tocco/tocco-docs/framework/configuration/reports.rst

 Starting the Report Synchronization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The report synchronization is done with the :java:ref:`ReportSynchronizer<ch.tocco.nice2.reporting.impl.sync.ReportSynchronizer>` service.
+The report synchronization is done with the :abbr:`ReportSynchronizer (ch.tocco.nice2.reporting.impl.sync.ReportSynchronizer)` service.
 This service is registered as ``starter`` but synchronizes the entities only in the ``RunEnv`` mode ``production`` and ``test`` during the start up.